Swiss Trauma & Acute Care Surgery (STACS) Days 2022

-On March 16-17, 2023 the 12th STACS Days will be held at the Inselspital, Bern University Hospital.
+On March 13-14, 2025, the 14th STACS Days were held at the Inselspital, Bern University Hospital.
+Check out the scientific program of DAY 1 and DAY 2!

-Congratulations to Dr. Christian Magyar for the SwissACS Research Price 2022 of CHF 1000.-!
+Congratulations to Justyna Mohr for the SwissACS Research Price 2025 of CHF 1000.-!

 Coup d'oeil